 Individuals outside of these jurisdictions will need to obtain a long-term visa to enter the country.
 Once they arrive in Italy, they will need to apply for residency to obtain a Holy See work permit.

-What You Need to Obtain a Holy See Work Visa
+Requirements to Obtain Holy See Work Visas

 Your employees will need to present documentation to prove their identities and their purpose for travel.
 Requirements generally include:

 - A long-stay work visa application

 - A signed copy of the employment contract

 - The original Nulla Osta permission to work in Italy and a copy

 - A passport valid at least three months after the visa expires